 If you find you’re having trouble answering these questions, or you’re getting overwhelmed by the thought of figuring out who you want to be, take a step back and try again another day.
 There’s no rush.
-You’re not a robot that knows the answer to everything.
+You’re not a robot that knows the answer to everything at the snap of a finger.
 Some things take time to figure out.
 It’s a process.

 One thing that helps me, is to stay off the internet.
-Do a digital detox for a day and immerse yourself in one of your favorite things to do, or grab a coffee or tea with a friend or family member.
-Doing this helps to find you again without anyone else’s voice or opinions of who you should be getting in the way.
+Do a digital detox for a day and immerse yourself in one of your favourite things to do, or grab a coffee or tea with a friend or family member.
+Doing this helps you to find yourself again without anyone else’s voice or opinions of who you should be getting in the way.
 It lets you relax and be you.

 And remember, these aren’t written in stone.
 You can tweak them, improve them, and they will evolve.
 I can’t even tell you how many times mine have evolved because it’s happened so many times.

 Tips for staying on track to having your best year